Bill Good Marketing

 Research your market first.

-Call half a dozen clients in as many different areas.
+Call half a dozen of your ideal clients in as many different areas.
+These are the potential clients your competition is targeting in their marketing campaigns.
 Ask them to save all the seminar invitations they receive.
-Even take a box to each home prominently labeled “Seminar Invites for Buford.”
-In a month, go pick up the boxes, bringing a nice thank you gift of course.
+Even take a box to each home prominently labeled “Seminar Invites for [Your Name].”
+In a month, go pick up the boxes, bringing a nice thank-you gift of course.

 What you are really looking for is one or more invitations being sent month after month.
-Odds are, invitations sent out repeatedly are the ones that are most likely working.
+The odds are that invitations sent out repeatedly are the ones that most likely draw your target audience.

-Certainly do not sign up for a competitor’s seminar.
+Certainly do not RSVP for a competitor’s seminar.
 You would not want someone doing that to you.
 But there’s certainly nothing wrong with paying a visit to the restaurant or hotel on the night of the event.
 Walk past the registration table a couple of times.
 Are people showing up?
-Or is it empty?
+Or is there a high number of no-shows?
 My guess is the room will be full.

-I’m not saying copy it, but certainly take into account the subject, invitation style, bullet points, location, etc. According to me, “It’s easier to re-write than it is to write.”
+I’m not saying copy it, but certainly take into account the seminar topic, invitation style, bullet points, audience demographics, location, etc.

 Seminar Marketing Mistake #2: Not Testing

-Before committing the troop to a particular seminar idea, let’s test market.
+Before committing the troop to a particular seminar idea, let’s test the market.

-Your day job, of course, is financial advisor.
+Your day job, of course, is Financial Advisor.
 But your other job is direct response marketer.
-As such, the first commandment is: test.
+As such, your first commandment is: TEST.

 Instead of blasting out 5,000 invitations, I want you to test small.
-The big mailing houses may require a 5,000 minimum.
+The big direct mail houses may require a 5,000 minimum.
 So you need to work with a local mail house or printer to test small.

 What’s small?
 Maybe 1,500 or 2,000 invitations.